Battle of Tora Bora: Battle

-The Al-Qaeda fighters withdrew to higher fortified positions and dug in for the battle.
-On December 8, a team of elite Delta Force soldiers led by Major Tom Greer, aka Dalton Fury, arrived.
-They had put on traditional clothing and grown bushy beards to blend in with the Afghan militias, and were carrying the same types of weapons as their local counterparts.
+The al-Qaeda fighters withdrew to higher fortified positions and dug in for the battle.
+On 8 December, a team of elite Delta Force soldiers led by Major Tom Greer (also known as Dalton Fury) arrived.
+They had put on traditional clothing and grown thick beards to blend in with the Afghan militias, and were carrying the same types of weapons as them.

-The Americans were able to pick up a radio from a dead Al-Qaeda fighter.
-This allowed the U.S. forces to eavesdrop on the Al-Qaeda fighter's communications, including Osama bin Laden himself.
-Greer has said that there was "no doubt" that it was bin Laden's voice on the other end of that radio, citing a CIA operative named Jalal, who had spent seven years studying bin Laden's voice, confirming it.
+The Americans were able to pick up a radio from a dead al-Qaeda fighter.
+This allowed the U.S. forces to eavesdrop on the al-Qaeda fighter's communications, including bin Laden himself.
+Greer has said that there was "no doubt" that it was bin Laden's voice on the other end of that radio, citing a CIA operative named "Jalal", who had spent seven years studying bin Laden's voice, confirming it.

 Two British SBS Commandos from M Sqn were embedded with A Sqn Delta, one of whom continued to work for JSOC, albeit in a different capacity.
-During the hours of darkness, the Al-Qaeda fighters would light fires, which would reveal their specific location and aid laser-designated targeting for air-launched weapons.
+During the hours of darkness, the al-Qaeda fighters would light fires, which would reveal their specific location and aid laser-designated targeting for air-launched weapons.

-The Afghan fighters continued a steady advance through the difficult terrain, backed by airstrikes and U.S. and British Special Forces.
+The Afghan fighters continued a steady advance through the difficult terrain, backed by airstrikes and U.S. and U.K. Special Forces.

-The U.S. bombed the bunker that bin Laden was believed to be hiding in on December 9, however, he had already evacuated the bunker on the previous day.
-Journalist Peter Bergen says that bin Laden had a premonition of danger when he dreamed of a scorpion crawling into one of the trenches his men had dug for him.
+The U.S. bombed the bunker that bin Laden was believed to be hiding in on 9 December; however, he had already evacuated the bunker on the previous day.
+Peter Bergen writes that bin Laden had a premonition of danger when he dreamed of a scorpion crawling into one of the trenches his men had dug for him.